schoero/eslint-plugin-readable-tailwind/README.md

 <br/>
 <br/>

-ESLint plugin to automatically break up long tailwind class strings into multiple lines based on a specified print width or class count.
-This improves readability and eliminates horizontal scrolling.
+ESLint plugin with a strong focus on improving readability of lengthy tailwindcss class strings.
+The core feature is to automatically break up long tailwind class strings into multiple lines based on a specified print width or class count.
+This makes your code cleaner and easier to read while eliminating the need for horizontal scrolling.
-In addition it sorts the classes logically, removes unnecessary whitespaces and duplicate classes and groups the classes by their variants.
+Beyond formatting, it also sorts classes in a logical order, removes duplicates and unnecessary whitespace, and groups classes by their variants.
 It works in React, Solid.js, Qwik, Svelte, Vue, Angular, HTML, JavaScript and TypeScript projects.

 <br/>
 <br/>